 Generally we run 1 training per week for each age group for about 45 minutes, this happens on Monday and Wednesday afternoons.
 On training day children are grouped up by their allocated team and practice in a rotational training set up.
 There are 4 to 5 different areas where the children rotate every 6-8 minutes.
 Each area covers aspects of football therefore there are small sided games, individual techniques, group techniques, challenges and competition of various kind, all run by our trained club coaches.

-There are 3 rotations per match day and the mini games are 12 minutes each.
+All games have 3 rotations per match day and the mini games are 10 minutes each.

 All mini-fields are marked 1 to 5 with corflute panels attached to the goals to enable parents to know where their child is playing.
 The lay out always stays the same unless we have to occasionally change it due to council restrictions.
 Games start on the hooter and rotations are also done on the hooter.

 Each Saturday teams are designated as home teams and away teams.
 During the rotation the home team plays all its games in the same grid/mini-field and the all away teams rotate clock wise to play the next home team.
 There is a draw in place and all team managers will have a copy of that.
 There is no record kept of results or a competition ladder as these grades are about development rather than competition.